 1. INTRODUCTION

 India is a predominantly agricultural country, where major breakthrough in agricultural production has occurred through the agriculture mechanization (Kamboj et al., 2012).
 The farmers in the state of Madhya Pradesh responded favorably to the "Yantra-doot" program because they needed additional machinery for a number of farm tasks (Anonymous, 2012).
-In Indian agriculture, custom renting of agricultural machinery was first introduced in the 19th century (Srinivasarao et al., 2013).
-Venkattakumar and Sripal (2001) reported that majority (63.75%) of the paddy farmers had a low level to medium level of adoption of farm machinery.
-The cost of cultivation data shows that labour accounts for more than 40 per cent of the total variable cost of production for most of the crops (Anonymous, 2011; Laxmi, and Mundinamani, 2014).
-According to a survey on the status of farm mechanization in India, farmers were happy with tractors' efficient operation, which gave them a better control system (Verma, 2006).
-It emerged that 62.50 percent of farmers used CHS at a medium level, with the remaining respondents making up 21.25 percent and 16.25 percent of the low and high usage, respectively (Kisku, 2020).
+In Indian agriculture, custom renting of agricultural machinery was first introduced in the 19th century (Srinivasarao et al., 2013). reported that The majority (63.75%) of the paddy farmers in India had a low level to medium level of adoption of farm machinery (Venkattakumar and Sripal ,2001).
+The cost of cultivation data shows that labour accounts for more than 40 % of the total variable cost of production for most of the crops (Anonymous, 2011; Laxmi and Mundinamani, 2014).
+According to a survey on the status of farm mechanization in India, farmers were happy with tractor’s efficient operation, which gave them a better control system (Verma, 2006).
+It emerged that 62.50 % of farmers used CHS at a medium level, with the remaining respondents making up 21.25 and 16.25 % of the low and high usage, respectively (Kisku, 2020).
 Moreover, it was shown that a greater proportion (45.33%) fell into the medium adoption category, whereas 38% and 16.67%, respectively, had low and high adoption levels for farm mechanization (Shoba et al., 2018).

-According to Dash et al. (2019), a large number of farmers in Punjab's Ludhiana district expressed great pleasure with CHSs provided by cooperative agricultural service organizations.
-Furthermore, according to a study on farmers' perceptions of custom hiring service centers, farmers in Punjab and Uttar Pradesh have considerably positive opinions of these facilities based on aspects like availability, accessibility, efficiency, economic factors, social factors, and environmental factors that are related to CHSCs (Agarwal et al., 2020).
-Hiring of the farm machines through the Custom Hiring Centers (CHCs) rather owning would provide a viable solution, as they believed it to be the cheaper option.
+A large number of farmers in Punjab's Ludhiana district expressed great pleasure with CHSs provided by cooperative agricultural service organizations (Dash et al., 2019).
+Furthermore, according to a study on farmer’s perceptions of custom hiring service centers, farmers in Punjab and Uttar Pradesh have considerably positive opinions of these facilities based on aspects like availability, accessibility, efficiency, economic factors, social factors, and environmental factors that are related to CHSCs (Agarwal et al., 2020).
+Hiring of the farm machines through the Custom Hiring Centers rather owning would provide a viable solution, as they believed it to be the cheaper option.

 Custom hiring envisages promoting establishment farm machinery for hiring (Singh et al., 2013).
 The CHCs offer farm equipment and machinery on rental basis to farmers who cannot afford to purchase high end agriculture machineries and equipment (Singh, 2012).
 Farmers have positively responded towards the scheme as they need more number of machineries like rotavator and reaper because whenever any other farmer have taken it for his farm it will not be available for others (I-WIN Advisory Services Limited, 2012).

 CHCs enhance access to quality tools, implements and machinery services for ensuring quick response and timely operations such as land preparation, sowing, inter-cultivation, other crop management, harvesting and post harvesting specific to existing cropping pattern of the cluster (Uday et al., 2020).
 It was advocated that custom hiring services have enough scope for providing better implements to their clients at competitive rates (Ranade et al., 2006; Kulkarni, 2006).
 The largest number of old tractor markets is a common site in the state.
 Some small farmers even buy a new tractor from the agency to sell them in these tractor markets, to repay any other debt (Singh and Rangi, 2006).

-2. OBJECTIVE

-To study the Profile characteristics of Custom Hiring Center Models in Madhya Pradesh and Telangana States.
+The importance of custom hiring centers in India is well recognized , a survey was conducted to study the the Profile characteristics of Custom Hiring Center Models in Madhya Pradesh and Telangana States for better implementation.

-3. METHODOLOGY
+2. METHODOLOGY